istgaips/invite/views/people.md

 At Instituto Superior Técnico, Carlos Martinho has been helping educating Engineers, Masters and Doctors since 1996.
-His teachings cover subjects such as computer graphics, human-computer interaction, game design and technology, and artificial life (MRC: And economics).
+His teachings cover subjects such as computer graphics, human-computer interaction, game design and technology, and artificial life.

 At GAIPS, since its foundation, he works at the frontier between computer graphics and artificial intelligence, building agent-based